 Platform: Mac | Free trial: 30 days | Upload straight to YouTube: Yes | 8K support: Yes | 360 support: Yes | Purchase type: Retail

 This is a video editor aimed squarely at the professional end of the market, but it's not needlessly complicated.
 Its interface is a little different to most, and is built around a 'trackless' timeline that encourages you to organize elements into specific 'roles', such as voiceover, music and titles.
-It's a clever design and works well in practice.

 If you're looking for a video editor to pair with your drone, Final Cut Pro is an excellent choice.
 It supports raw video from all the major makes and models, and is regularly updated with additional profiles.
 It also supports 360-degree video editing (fast becoming mandatory for premium video editing software) and HDR, with advanced color grading.